 This Program focuses on improving your practice through the use of lectures, case study presentations, written homework and observation of participant videotapes of clinical sessions.
 Participants are provided with mentorship that assists in improving their clinical reasoning and treatment skills with the children on their caseload.
 The SOS Certification Program takes place exclusively through online learning and discussion within a small-group format in the comfort of your own home.

 Participants will be asked to select a current Feeding Therapy Client to serve as an ongoing case study throughout the Certification course.
-They will receive individualized and group mentoring on Treatment Planning and treatment execution using SOS Approach to Feeding techniques.
+They will receive individualized and group mentoring on Treatment Planning and treatment execution using the SOS Approach to Feeding techniques.
 Refer to the SOS Certification Program Learning Objectives for additional information.

 SOS Certification Program Benefits

 Opportunity to gain additional training and expertise in the use of the SOS Approach to Feeding program with the Participant’s clients.

 Individualized consultation and feedback on any challenging Cases presented, as given by an SOS Approach to Feeding expert staff member with possible direct consultation with Dr. Toomey.

 Additional education and professional coaching around the implementation of SOS Approach to Feeding tenets and techniques into the Participant’s own practice.

 Opportunity to understand how to use the SOS Approach to Feeding across a wide variety of settings and with various clinical populations through group mentoring and videotape review.

 Group mentoring and observation of fellow course participant’s clinical videotaped feeding therapy sessions allows for engaging in high-level professional dialogue, as well as connecting with other like-minded colleagues in the field.